medialab/enlinkenment/README.md

 - For each pre-processed data file (2nd loop)

-    7. Insert the data into the proper month's table.
+    7. Insert the tweet data into the proper month's table.

 ### Aggregate Data

+1. For every month table

+    - Group by `domain_name` and aggregate the desired fields (eg. sum on `retweet_id`)

+2. Combine the aggregated month tables.

 ```mermaid
 flowchart LR